cl-unrc-lab/Tolerange/README.md

 Also, scripts for generating tests are found in tests/scripts.
 To generate all tests use:
 ./generate-tests

-To replicate all experimental results shown on paper "Measuring Masking Fault-Tolerance" (Castro, D’Argenio, Demasi, Putruele), run the script: ./mask-test .
-For the journal extended version, the algorithms for deterministic games can be run with: ./mask-test-det
+To replicate all experimental results  run the script: ./test .

-To replicate all experimental results shown on paper "Controller Synthesis in Stochastic Games with Fair Adversaries" (Castro, D’Argenio, Demasi, Putruele), run the script: ./syn-test

-To replicate all experimental results shown on paper "Quantifying the Masking Fault-Tolerance of Almost-Sure Failing Systems" (Castro, D’Argenio, Demasi, Putruele), run the script: ./asf-test